Sport in Lebanon: Touch football

-Touch Football is a popular sport in Lebanon.
+Touch Football is a sport in Lebanon.
 In 1998, Lebanese Australians founded the Lebanon Touch Football Association.
-Since Lebanon's international debut in 1999 they have qualified for the 1999 World Cup in Australia where the Men's O30's won silver, Mixed Open won bronze and Men's Open came 5th.
-In the 2001 Youth World Cup in New Zealand the Lebanese Men's U18's team finished 4th and Men's U20's came 6th.
-In the 2005 Youth World Cup in Australia the Men's U20's defeated South Africa to win the bronze medal.
-In the 2007 World Cup in South Africa the Men's Opens team defeated Japan to win the bronze medal.
-Lebanon is currently ranked third in the world behind Australia and New Zealand.

 Volleyball

 Volleyball has some popularity in Lebanon where there is a professional volleyball league.
 This team sport was introduced to Lebanon through foreign schools after the First World War in 1918.
-In the 1920s, it spreads widely in some schools, namely the Sacré Coeur, Al Makassed and La Sagesse and in some universities such as the Saint Joseph University (USJ) and the American University of Beirut (AUB).
+In the 1920s, it spreads in some schools, namely the Sacré Coeur, Al Makassed and La Sagesse and in some universities such as the Saint Joseph University (USJ) and the American University of Beirut (AUB).
 In 1973, the Lebanese government signed a sport's cooperation treaty with the USSR to have Soviet coaches train the Lebanese national volleyball team.
-Lebanon has competed in numerous international volleyball events.
+Lebanon has competed in international volleyball events.
 In 1952, Israel defeated Lebanon 3–0 and then lost to Lebanon 3–2 in the World Volleyball Championships in Moscow.
-Beach volleyball is also practiced in Lebanon.

 Water sports

-Swimming, water skiing, yachting, sailing, scuba diving, and windsurfing are practiced along the Mediterranean coast of Lebanon, especially on that stretch between Beirut and Tripoli.
+Swimming, water skiing, yachting, sailing, scuba diving, and windsurfing are practiced along the Mediterranean coast of Lebanon, especially between Beirut and Tripoli.